Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 graphic of people looking at large spreadsheets

-An accounting information system (AIS), a computer-based method, tracks accounting activity that has been combined with information technology resources.
+An accounting information system (AIS) is a computer-based method for tracking accounting activity using information technology resources.
 AIS is a structure businesses use to collect, store, manage, process, retrieve and report their financial data so it can be used by accountants, consultants, business analysts, chief financial officers, auditors and tax agencies.

-There are five basic components of accounting information systems, which include:
+There are five basic components of accounting information systems:

-• Computer hardware: This is the physical technology that is involved with processing and/or storing the data.
+• Computer hardware: Hardware is the physical technology involved with processing and storing data.
 It can be a smartphone or a supercomputer.
-It also includes equipment such as keyboards, external drives and routers.
+Hardware also includes keyboards, external drives and routers.

 • Computer software: Software provides the information that tells the hardware what to do.
-The primary piece of system software is the operating system.
-Windows is an example of an operating system.
-Another type of software is application software.
-This is designed to handle specific tasks, such as creating a document or managing a spreadsheet.
+The operating system is the primary system software.
+Windows and macOS are examples of operating systems.
+Application software is another type of software.
+These software programs are designed to handle specific tasks, such as creating a document or managing a spreadsheet.

-• Telecommunications: Telecommunications is what transmits the information from your computer hardware and software to others.
-Connections can be made through wires or wireless through a Wi-Fi network.
-Tying computers together in a specific area, such as an office or school, uses a local area network (LAN).
-Connecting computers that are more widely dispersed use a network called a wide area network (WAN).
+• Telecommunications: Telecommunications transmits information from your computer hardware and software to others.
+Connections can be made via wires or wirelessly through a Wi-Fi network.
+A local area network (LAN) ties computers together in a specific area, such as an office or school.
+A wide area network (WAN) connects more widely dispersed computers.

 • Databases and data warehouses: A database is where your accounting data is stored and where it can be retrieved.
 A data warehouse contains all the data in whatever form the organization needs.

-• Human resources (HR) and procedures: The final component is possibly the most important, the human element.
-These are the people who run the system: They compile the data and interpret the knowledge contained in the databases and data warehouse.
+• Human resources (HR) and procedures: The final component is possibly the most important — the human element.
+These are the people who run the system.
+They compile the data and interpret the knowledge in the databases and data warehouse.

 6. Tax accounting

-Tax accounting focuses on taxes rather than public financial statements.
-It focuses on transactions that impact a business’s tax burden and how those items relate to proper tax calculation and preparation of tax documents.
-It is governed by the Internal Revenue Code, which must be strictly followed when individuals and companies prepare their tax returns.
+Tax accounting focuses on taxes instead of public financial statements.
+It deals with transactions that impact a business’s tax burden and how those items relate to proper tax calculation and tax document preparation.
+Tax accounting is governed by the Internal Revenue Code, which must be strictly followed when individuals and companies prepare their tax returns.

-Tax accounting is important because tax laws are complex and often change.
-The main purpose of tax accounting is to determine a company’s tax liability and to report that to the federal and state government using the correct tax forms.
-Hiring a tax accountant is recommended due to the complexity of tax laws.
+Tax accounting is crucial because tax laws are complex and often change.
+Its primary purpose is determining a company’s tax liability and reporting it to the federal and state governments using the correct tax forms

 7. Forensic accounting

 Forensic accounting combines accounting, auditing and investigative skills to examine the finances of an individual or business.
 Forensic accountants compile financial evidence and can communicate their findings using reports and presentations in legal proceedings.
-Often, this type of accounting is used in fraud and embezzlement cases as it provides a detailed explanation of the nature and extent of a financial crime.
+This type of accounting is often used in fraud and embezzlement cases because it provides a detailed explanation of the nature and extent of a financial crime.

 8. Fiduciary accounting

-Fiduciary accounting is the recording of transactions associated with a trust or estate.
+Fiduciary accounting records transactions associated with a trust or estate.
 It is dealt with on a cash basis.
-Cash is recorded when it is received and disbursements are recorded when paid.
+Cash is recorded when received, and disbursements are recorded when paid.
 This information is then provided to beneficiaries and often the courts.

 The rules surrounding fiduciary accounting vary from state to state and even county to county.
-The wishes of the decedent, or grantor, must be complied with as expressed in a will or trust document.
+The decedent’s (a deceased person) or grantor’s wishes must be complied with as expressed in a will or trust document.

-A fiduciary sets up an account on behalf of another person who owns the money.
-The owner of the money is known as the principal.
-Fiduciary accounting provides a comprehensive report of activity within a trust during a specific period of time, including a record of all receipts and disbursements managed by the executor of the trust or the trustee.
+A fiduciary sets up an account on behalf of another person who owns the money, known as the principal.
+Fiduciary accounting provides a comprehensive report of activity within a trust during a specific period, including a record of all receipts and disbursements managed by the trust’s executor or trustee.

 Proper accounting means financial success